LeonSong1995/MeDuSA/docs/documentation/04_Mon_Example.md

 		    resolution = 50,smooth = TRUE,fractional = TRUE,ncpu = 4)
 ```

-- Alternatively, users can also choose to merge the data of the focal cell-type and other cell-types into a single Seurat object.
+- Alternatively, users can merge the data of the focal cell-type and other cell-types into a single Seurat object.

 ```r
 # Load the data